Baby Medicine Kit!

 This post contains affiliate links.
 All opinions are 100% my own.
 Please read disclosure here.

-Baby Medicine Kit:
+Essential items for your Baby Medicine Kit:

 2. Cough Soother –For babies under one, there isn’t much you can do to help with their coughs or colds.
 However, once they turn one, a honey-based cough soother can help.
 I use Zarbee’s Naturals Children’s cough syrup.